Eve Torres: Divas Champion (2010–2011)

-Evil authority figure, Record Breaker and retirement (2011–2013)
+Authority figure (2011–2012)

 Eve moved into a storyline with Zack Ryder in December 2011, and the pair "won" a mixed tag team match against Natalya and Tyson Kidd on the December 26 episode of Raw.
 On the January 9, 2012 episode of Raw, Eve agreed to a date with Ryder beginning a storyline relationship.
 Eve quickly became involved in the storyline between Ryder, his ally John Cena, and Kane, who began targeting Ryder.
 After injuring Ryder, he turned his attention to Eve, and tried to attack her until he was stopped by Cena.
 On the February 6 episode of Raw, Eve suffered a legimiately broken nose when Beth Phoenix clotheslined her during a match.
 The following week, Cena saved Eve from being kidnapped by Kane, and Eve kissed him in thanks.
 On the February 20 episode of Raw, Eve became a villain after she confessed backstage to The Bella Twins that she had never liked Zack Ryder and didn't care about the injury he had suffered the previous week.
 She stated that she was using him for publicity and planned to take advantage of John Cena the same way.
 Cena overheard her revelation and scorned her as she begged for forgiveness.
 Eve justified her actions by stating that she had no problem using men to achieve her goals and that she was "a woman in a man's world."
 She wrestled her first match as a villain on the March 2 episode of SmackDown, defeating Natalya.
 Ryder returned on the March 5 episode of Raw, confronting Eve over her recent actions, but she managed to seduce him into forgiving her and the two shared a long backstage kiss.

 At WrestleMania XXVIII, Eve and Beth Phoenix lost to Kelly Kelly and Extra correspondent Maria Menounos in a tag team match.
 Later that night, she accompanied Ryder to the ring for the Team Johnny vs. Team Teddy matchup where she distracted Ryder, costing him and Team Teddy the match.
 After the match she publicly humiliated him by kicking him in the groin, sending him to his knees in agony.